Software-Research-Lab/freetools/README.md

 ## Freetools

-[Free tools](https://github.com/ladooniani/freetools/releases) is desktop application software subset of small, quick and handy tools with minimal and useful setup of control and functionality, created and used in [TAI lab](https://ladooniani.github.io/tailab/) workflow environment.
+[Free tools](https://github.com/ladooniani/freetools/releases) is a desktop application software subset of small, quick, and handy tools with minimal and useful setup of control and functionality, created and used in [TAI lab](https://ladooniani.github.io/tailab/) workflow environment.

 ## Tools

-⬤ "Cilist" desktop application provides processing or raw input text to duplicate-free alphabetical order list and basic element initializers collection types, like List and Dictionary with set of structure configuration options and property preferences setting.
+⬤ "Cilist" desktop application provides processing or raw input text to duplicate-free alphabetical order list and basic element initializers collection types, like List and Dictionary with a set of structure configuration options and property preferences setting.

 [Cilist v1.0.7715.33757](https://github.com/ladooniani/freetools/releases/tag/1.0.7715.33757)